zerotrickpony/helloelectron/README.md

 - ✅ try using "sass" for CSS compilation: https://sass-lang.com/guide/#example-variables-scss
 - ✅ ErrorReport class
 - ✅ Type safe command dispatch using some sort of IDL or common interface
-- try packaging
+- ✅ try packaging
-- make a script that works on Windows; port it all to node.js?
+- port the scripts to node.js
+- get tests working
+- updater scheme / OTA update support
+- test it on windows and linux and darwintel
 - centrally manage version numbers and stuff, using idk genfiles? or read package.json?
-- get tests working
 - pref support?
 - Filer?
 - mix in raw JS?